 Get In Your Car And Go!

-Which Franchisee Should You Visit?
+Working With Franchisees: Which Franchisees Should You Visit?

 You know how important it is to talk with 10-15 existing franchisees of the franchise opportunity you’re interested in.

 And, you’ve found a few who you were able to easily relate to.
 Right?

 Those are the franchisees you should try to visit.
 Are any of them within a couple hours drive?

 If You'd Like To Greatly Improve Your Odds Of Choosing The Right Franchise To Own...
 Grab This!

 Call a couple of them back, and ask them if you could spend a day at their location.
 Make sure you stress that this must be convenient for them.
 They have businesses to run, so be flexible with them.
 If they are willing to spend a day with you in their franchise location-or even a few hours, go ahead and visit.
 Better yet, arrange in-person visits with two franchisees.
 By visiting two, you can get a much broader feel of the franchise concept itself.

 By design, the franchise business model requires uniformity.
 But, two franchise operations may feel vastly different.
 They may have different management styles, be of different physical sizes…there may be several differences.
 If you can swing it, visit two franchise locations.
 It will be well worth your time to do so.
 You’ll increase your chances for success.

 Observe it all.